EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### Read from public buckets in the EIDF Data Publishing Service via the AWS CLI

-Examples of using the AWS CLI to read from public buckets in the EIDF Data Publishing Service using the AWS CLI are as follows.
+To read from public buckets within the EIDF Data Publishing Service requires the use of bucket names of form `<project-name>-<bucket-name>`.
+These are valid bucket names, so the AWS CLI can be used.

 List the bucket's files: